When Do Babies Start Talking?

 What Happens if Your Baby Doesn’t Start to Talk?

 Some children develop language skills and a vocabulary at a constant rate, whereas others take a while to become talkative.
 A toddler who is quiet may know just as many words as one who is talkative but chooses not to use them.
 It may just be the case that your baby is a little shyer and more reserved.
-It’s also worth knowing that, on average, twins will reach their language milestones about six months later than single babies when it comes to learning to talk.
-Still, if you feel your baby is behind in her language development or could have a problem with speech or language, it’s best not to wait or ignore it.
-Raise any concerns you may have with your health visitor .
+Still, if you feel your baby is behind in language development or could have problems with speech or language, it’s best not to wait or ignore it.
+Raise any concerns you may have with your health visitor.

 FREQUENTLY ASKED QUESTIONS